mmarkus13/yt-dlc/README.md

 ffmpeg -version
 ```

-If it is missing, follow the current SteamOS-specific instructions for installing packages appropriate to your SteamOS version.
+If it is missing, the installer can ask whether you want it installed.

-> SteamOS updates may reset or alter parts of the system environment.
-Keeping user-installed tools under `$HOME` is generally preferable where practical.
+The installer handles SteamOS separately and temporarily disables the read-only filesystem when package installation is required.

+> **Important:** System packages installed directly into the SteamOS root filesystem may be affected by future SteamOS updates.\
+> User files under `$HOME` are preferable for persistent project files and scripts.

 ---